haystack/YouPS/docs/calendar.md

       body = ""
       for event in events:
-        body += "You are " + "not " * (!events[event]) + "for " + event.name + "\n"
+        body += "You are " + "not " * (!events[event]) + "available for " + event.name + "\n"

-      send('ESP This Week Summary', "matt's email", body)
+      send('ESP This Week Summary', "MATT's EMAIL ADDRESS", body)
 ```

 ## Design Goals
 From our initial surveys and need finding, we discovered users would like the ability to connect their emails to third party contexts, such as their to-do lists and calendars.
 To address this need, we focused on connecting users to their calendars.
 We initially identified two main needs of users to accessing their calendars.

-Checking for availability.
-Users use their calendars to keep track of their availability.
+`Checking for availability` Users use their calendars to keep track of their availability.
 During our initial surveys, users wanted to be able to delay emails until they were available.
 Accessing the user’s calendar, we were able to check if there existed conflicting events during the time an email was received.
 Another use case for this capability was events emails.
 If the user received an invite to an event, they would be able to automatically check if they were already booked and by what event.

-Creating events.
-Upon receiving invites to events, users wanted to be able to add them to their calendar.
+`Creating events` Upon receiving invites to events, users wanted to be able to add them to their calendar.
 By allowing users to create .ics files, we have given the user the ability to modify their calendar by adding the .ics file to their calendar.
 This makes the process easier for the user.

 ## Implementation
 Calendars are important to users.
 This means that we need to gain the trust of users and ensure we would not damage their calendars.
 In order to do this, we access read only version of their calendars and provide .ics files for users to add to their calendars.
 This ensures that we cannot do any harm to their original calendars.
 We also ran into the issue of querying calendars too often and implemented a local cache for calendar data.

 ## Results
-After user study, we found a third need that users wanted.
-Finding availabilities.
-One of our tasks was to delay emails until they were available, users looked for an easy way to find their next availability.
+After user study, we found additional functionalities that users might need.
+`Finding availabilities` One of our tasks was to delay emails until they were available, users looked for an easy way to find their next availability.
 One user checked every minute to until he found a time he was available.
 The other two users just used the end time of the last conflict that was found.
 This did not account for events after that conflict.
 In order to address this need, we added additional functionality after the user study to return the next time their calendar said they were available.